WiiLink24/web/src/content/guide/dolphin.md

 </br>

 <l class="notice info">To use WiiConnect24 services in Dolphin, you need to have the Wii System Menu installed.
 You can do this by navigating to `Tools` > `Perform Online System Update`</l>

-<l class="notice warning">`Wii Mail` doesn't work properly in Dolphin yet, but patching it is necessary for the Everybody Votes Channel to function correctly</l>

 1. Open Dolphin Emulator.
 2. Select `Tools`